kangks/llm-finetuning-amazon-sagemaker/README.md

 - **Flexibility**: Users can customize training configurations and incorporate advanced features as needed, providing a balance between simplicity and control.

-By utilizing `ModelTrainer`, users can streamline the process of fine-tuning LLMs, benefiting from SageMaker's robust infrastructure and services.
+By utilizing `ModelTrainer`, users can streamline the process of fine-tuning LLMs, benefiting from SageMaker's robust infrastructure and services.

+## FastLanguageModel from the Unsloth Package
+The Unsloth package introduces the `FastLanguageModel` class, designed to enhance the efficiency of loading and [fine-tuning large language models](https://docs.unsloth.ai/get-started/fine-tuning-guide).
+This class provides optimized methods for loading pre-trained models and integrating Low-Rank Adaptation (LoRA) techniques.
+Key features include:​

+* **Optimized Model Loading**: `FastLanguageModel` offers a streamlined approach to loading models, reducing initialization time and memory usage.​

+* **Seamless LoRA Integration**: The class facilitates the application of LoRA by providing methods to easily integrate low-rank adaptation into existing models, enhancing fine-tuning efficiency.​

+* **Enhanced Inference Spee**d: By leveraging optimized implementations, `FastLanguageModel` can achieve up to a 2x increase in inference speed compared to standard methods. ​

+Integrating `FastLanguageModel` into your fine-tuning workflow can lead to significant improvements in speed and resource utilization, making it a valuable tool for handling large-scale language models.

 ## Getting Started